-- (1) Admission to the Social Work Program; - (2) A minimum cumulative York College GPA of 2.50 - (3) A grade of "C" or better in all social work courses - (4) Successful completion of 94 or more credits by the end of the semester in which they apply for field placement; - (5) Completion of on-line application for Field Placement.
+- (1) Admission to the Social Work Program - (2) A cumulative York College GPA of 2.70 or higher - (3) A grade of "C" or higher for all social work courses - (4) Successful completion of 94 or more credits by the end of the semester in which the student applies - (5) Successful completion of all required social work courses (100-300 levels) - (6) Successful completion of Writing 303 - (7) Successful completion of two courses from the approved list of human diversity courses (see Human Diversity Requirement above). - (8) Completion of on-line application for Practicum Placement.
 Applications are accepted each semester and must be completed and submitted by the end of the seventh week of the semester.
-In addition to asking students to check off whether they meet a number of the basic requirements stated above, the application also asks about students' foreign language capacity, life experience preparations for fieldwork and particular field settings, career goals in social work, and field placement preferences.
+In addition to asking students to check off whether they meet a number of the basic requirements stated above, the application also asks about students' foreign language capacity, life experience preparations for Practicum work and particular Practicum settings, career goals in social work, and Practicum placement preferences.